 Master’s Degree Information

-The core curriculum for the MS in pharmaceutical sciences program with a specialization in health-system pharmacy administration will consist of course work in advanced topics with human resource management, health systems financial management, medication safety and quality improvement, health-system pharmacy operations and much more.
+The core curriculum for the two-year MS in Pharmaceutical Sciences program with a specialization in health-system pharmacy administration consists of course work in advanced topics with human resource management, health-systems financial management, medication safety, and quality improvement, health-system pharmacy operations and much more.

 Final Written Comprehensive Examination

 A comprehensive examination will be administered to all graduate students before the completion of the last semester of their program.
 The examination is intended to validate students’ ability to apply the knowledge and experience gained throughout the program in coursework and experiential components of their education and training.

 Graduate students in this curriculum will participate in a two-year residency program to be completed simultaneously with coursework and related program requirements for the MS degree.
 Over the two-year duration of the program residents will complete the learning objectives of both PGY1 and PGY2 residency programs.
 Rotations will include the essential elements for a pharmacy practice residency to ensure competence as a qualified caregiver is achieved, but elective rotations will be planned based on the experience, needs and preferences of the graduate student as well as the sponsoring organization.